-The target group of MyBackup is the newbies.
-A simple interface and deliberately limited backup options make the application very approachable.
-It also includes root-requiring options to backup application settings, data and APKs.
+The target group of MyBackup is newbies.
+A simple interface and deliberately limited backup options make the app very approachable.
+It also includes root-requiring options to back up application settings, data and APKs.

 |No need to regist||Only one cloud storage option|

 Thanks to the automated backup of photos through Dropbox or Google+, as well as music through other cloud storage solutions, there is hardly any need for full back ups of smartphones or tablets.
 One of the most important uses of backup apps, however, is for backing up application data and settings, so you can transfer these over to a new device with ease.

 In this regard, Helium is the best solution for unrooted devices, but super-users still stand to benefit from the extended options it provides.
 For the smartphone hobbyist, Titanium Backup is the Swiss army knife of backup apps, being simply littered with options.

 Have you tried any of these apps?
 Which backup apps do you trust?